LEEYJ1021/structural-signal-irrelevance/README.md

 tracked metrics simultaneously — and Size-blind × RandomForest annotated as improving RMSE and size_gap specifically.*

-**Winner's-curse check.** An independent bootstrap on the FDR-flagged candidates restricted to the two models with comparable earlier tooling (OLS, HistGB-squared) found: the OLS combination showed **no effect** (95% CI included 0), and the HistGB-squared combination was **reversed** (95% CI entirely positive — the gap widened, not narrowed) relative to what the FDR scan implied. `docs/METHODOLOGY_NOTES.md` entry B9 documents that this check was run *because* FDR correction alone does not protect against reporting the specific cell that was *selected* for being the best-looking result in the same 108- combination search — a textbook winner's-curse setup.
+**Independent confirmation check.** Because FDR correction alone does not protect against reporting the specific cell that was *selected* for looking best within the same 108-combination search, an independent bootstrap was run on the two FDR-flagged candidates with comparable earlier tooling (OLS, HistGB-squared).
+Neither reproduced the pattern the scan implied: the OLS combination showed no effect (95% CI included 0), and the HistGB-squared combination moved in the opposite direction (95% CI entirely positive — the gap widened rather than narrowed). `docs/METHODOLOGY_NOTES.md` entry B9 documents why this check was added and how it shaped the re-test design below.

-**Verdict [EXPL-M, high selection-bias risk, disclosed]:** the 108-combination scan is retained as a map of the strategy-model landscape and a source of candidate hypotheses, but no individual FDR-significant cell is cited as evidence on its own. §16.3 reports the one candidate (Size-blind, crossed with four pre-specified model classes) that received independent confirmation.
+**Verdict [EXPL-M, hypothesis-generating]:** the 108-combination scan is retained as a map of the strategy-model landscape and a source of candidate hypotheses, with individual FDR-significant cells treated as leads rather than as standalone evidence. §16.3 reports the one candidate (Size-blind, crossed with four pre-specified model classes) that received independent confirmation.

 ### 16.3 M2/M3 — Independent, pre-specified-model-class re-test